 - Any damage on vehicles 10 years old or older (10-year threshold is based on model year).

 - Normal wear and tear, including but not limited to belts, hoses, tires, brakes, bushings, joints, spark plugs and wires, interior features, minor dents, paint chips and scratches.

-- Damage after purchase - Damage or loss arising during shipping or otherwise after purchase.
+Damage after purchase - Damage or loss caused during shipping or otherwise after purchase.

-- Punitive claims, lost profits, loss of work, travel expenses, or restocking costs.
+Punitive damages, lost profits, loss of work, travel expenses, or restocking costs.

 Title / ownership issues

 Misstatements about the type of title brand, for a vehicle listed with anything but a "clean" title.